What is anti-social behaviour?

 You can submit a Community Trigger if you:

-- have complained about three separate but related ASB incidents and you
+- have complained about three separate but related ASB incidents

-- consider no action has been taken.
+- and consider that no action has been taken.

 These criteria must be met before you can submit a Community Trigger.